Both the Recreational and the Competitive summer seasons begin in May.

 What do we do if it is raining?

 Soccer is played in the rain!
-Rare cancellations and lightning calls are made at the field by officials.
+Rare cancellations and lightning calls are made at the field by game officials and club staff.
 If in doubt, please proceed to your field or check our Twitter account and web site News section for updates.
 Weather cancellations are customarily made at game time, not before, by Referees or an official Club representative.
 Note that the cancellation of early evening games does not necessarily mean the cancellation of a later game on the field schedule.
 Weather conditions change and your team may still be playing if a weather system passes.
 Your team depends on having a full roster at each scheduled game, rain or shine!
 Please read the Severe Weather Policy on our website.
-Cancelled recreational practices and games will not be rescheduled.
+Due to an already full schedule, cancelled recreational games will not be rescheduled.

 What do we do if it is really hot?